upiter/msieve/README.md

 ### A Course In Computational Algebraic Number Theory

-**A:** usual, a very algebraic and deep exposition can be found in Henri Cohen's book 'A Course In Computational Algebraic Number Theory'.
+As usual, a very algebraic and deep exposition can be found in Henri Cohen's book 'A Course In Computational Algebraic Number Theory'.
 Certainly not for the faint of heart though.
 It's quite dated as well, e.g. the SNFS section is based on the 'old' (without character columns) SNFS, but explores a lot of the underlying algebra.

 ### The Theory of Algebraic Numbers